awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-working-runbooks.md

 # Working with runbooks in Application Manager<a name="application-manager-working-runbooks"></a>

+You can remediate issues with AWS resources from Application Manager, a capability of AWS Systems Manager, by using Automation runbooks\.
+An Automation runbook defines the actions that Systems Manager performs on your managed instances and other AWS resources when an automation runs\.
+Automation is a capability of AWS Systems Manager\.
+A runbook contains one or more steps that run in sequential order\.
+Each step is built around a single action\.
+Output from one step can be used as input in a later step\.

-You can remediate issues with AWS resources from Application Manager, a capability of AWS Systems Manager, by using Systems Manager Automation runbooks\.
-When you choose **Start runbook** from an Application Manager application or cluster, the system displays a filtered list of runbooks based on the type of resources in your application or cluster\.
+When you choose **Start runbook** from an Application Manager application or cluster, the system displays a filtered list of available runbooks based on the type of resources in your application or cluster\.
 When you choose the runbook you want to start, Systems Manager opens the **Execute automation document** page\.

 Application Manager includes the following enhancements for working with runbooks\.
 + If you choose the name of a resource in Application Manager and then choose **Execute runbook**, the system displays a filtered list of runbooks for that resource type\.